open-source-tabletop/openfire/core-rules.md

 It is often important to know which direction a model is facing, for moving or making attacks, and to know where other models are in relation to it.
 To this end a model has a forward facing, typically dictated by the direction the miniature itself is facing, and an opposite backward facing.
 If the forward facing is not obvious you should mark a point on the model's base or agree with your opponent which direction is forward.

-Models also divide the area in around them into two zones: a line is drawn through the center of the model at 90 degrees to the forward facing, the area to the front of the model is called the front arc and the area to the back is called the rear arc.
+Models also divide the area around them into two zones: a line is drawn through the centre of the model at 90 degrees to the forward facing, the area to the front of the model is called the front arc and the area to the back is called the rear arc.

 A model is within another model's front arc if any part of it's base is within that area, otherwise it is in the rear arc.
 When dealing with units with multiple models this is calculated using the unit leaders.